vuejs/it.vuejs.org/src/api/index.md

   Register a reference to a child component on its parent for direct access.
 Does not expect an espressione.
 Must provide an Argomento as the id to registra with.
 The component instance will be accessible on its parent's `$refs` oggetto.

-  When used on a component together with `v-for`, the registraed valore will be an Array containing all the child component instances corresponding to the Array they are bound to.
+  When used on a component together con `v-for`, the registraed valore will be an Array containing all the child component instances corresponding to the Array they are bound to.
 If the data source for `v-for` is an Oggetto, the registraed valore will be an Oggetto containing chiave-instance pairs mirroring the source Oggetto.

 - **Note:**